jfulling/OSX-OpenStack/README.md

 ---

-## Consolidation into a Single HDD
+## Consolidation Into a Single HDD

 Following the instructions in *kholia*'s repo, it is possible to create a single bootable OSX HDD.
 Since that is not a focus of this repo (as it does not explore how OpenStack instance configuration works), I will not be covering the steps here.